gozdekcr/message-to-crm-extractor/README.md

 ## Problem Statement

-UK estate agents receive customer inquiries from multiple channels such as WhatsApp, email, and property portals.

-Many of these messages contain CRM-relevant information including:
+UK estate agents receive customer questions across WhatsApp, email, and property portals.
+Many of these messages contain actionable CRM data like budget, location, move-in date, bedroom count, pet or furnishing preferences but extracting and logging that data manually is slow and error-prone.
-- budget
-- preferred location
-- move-in date
-- bedroom requirements
-- pet or furnishing preferences

 Assumptions:
 - ~30 incoming customer messages per day